13 November 2018

 To be continued…

 We’ve also learned some basic features of functional programming on frontend in practice.
+You saw an example of functional programming too.
 Nevertheless, these features are universal and frontend is not the only domain which can benefit from it.
-Having some basics though, we’re ready to study some further examples.
+Having some basics though, we’re ready to study some further FP programming examples.